Suhas-S63/Chess_Engine_Python/README.md

   - Capture notation (e.g., `exd5`).
   - Promotion (e.g., `e8=Q`).
   - Check (`+`) and checkmate (`#`) indicators.
 - **AI Opponent**: NegaMax Algorithm with Alpha-Beta Pruning.
-Move Ordering and Quiescence Search is also integrated for better move selection
+Move Ordering and Quiescence Search is integrated for better move selection
 - **Modular Design**:
   - `ChessMain.py`: Handles the game loop, input, and rendering.
-  - `ChessEngine.py`: Core logic for game state, move generation, and validation.
+  - `ChessEngine.py`: Core logic for game state, move generation, validation and other rules.

-## Detailed Installation and Setup Instructions
+## Installation and Setup Instructions
-To ensure users can set up the project smoothly, follow the included steps:
+To ensure proper set up of the project, follow the included steps:

 1. **Cloning the Repository**:
-   - Users are instructed to clone the repository using:
+   - To clone the repository:
      ```bash
      git clone https://github.com/Suhas-S63/Chess_Engine_Python.git
      ```